 You’re sitting in your 1:1 with Heather reviewing the same missed metrics you talked about last week.
 And the week before that.

-You dive in on what she’s missing (and what she’s done well!), but week by week the conversation goes….nowhere.
-Heather doesn’t seem to care, and you’re losing hope that her performance will ever reach top heights.
+You dive in on what she’s missing (and what she’s done well!), but week by week the conversation goes nowhere.
+You put her on a PIP, but she doesn’t seem to care.
+And now, you’re losing hope that her performance will ever reach its full potential.

 More often than not, your agent’s apathy stems from a larger problem brewing in your contact center.
 Maybe Heather hasn’t been clued into your contact center’s performance and her larger social impact on the customer experience.
 Or, maybe, Heather knows the metrics she needs to meet, but she has no way of seeing how she’s progressing towards those goals daily.